-Each year I advise undergraduate students who are applying to grad school, help evaluate applications to our Department of Ecology and Evolutionary Biology PhD program, and talk with prospective PhD students that are interested in joining my lab.
+Each year I advise undergraduate students who are applying to grad school, help evaluate grad school applications, and talk with prospective PhD students that are interested in joining my lab.
 I’ve collected some general thoughts here that I hope are useful to prospective PhD students as they decide how to approach the application process.
 The advice is most relevant to United States PhD programs in Ecology and Evolutionary Biology (EEB).
 There are cultural and structural differences between fields (within and outside of Biology) that can lead to different emphasis and priorities, so some of the advice is more generally relevant and some is more specific to EEB departments.

 There isn’t one universal PhD experience — each trainee’s experience is highly individualized.
 This can make it difficult to decide if pursuing a PhD is right for you.
-There are some critical traits that are foundational to a succesful and rewarding PhD experience.
-One of the central tensions is that you must be comfortable and capable of both independent self-guided work, as well as intense collaborations with larger groups.
+There are some critical traits for a succesful and rewarding PhD experience.
+One of the central tensions is that you must be comfortable and capable of both independent self-guided work and intense collaborations with larger groups.
 You need to be able to switch between these modes of work quickly and effectively.
 You must be highly self motivated, prepared to work very hard for extended periods of time, a good self-starter, and able to pick up new skills on your own.
 You must fundamentally be driven by the joy of discovery, and ready for the many frustations and failures you will encounter on the way to discovery.

 Biology PhD training in the United States typically takes about 5 years.
 It is a combination of class work, self directed study, training in teaching and mentoring, and, centrally, novel research in your field of interest.
-Tuition, health benefits, and a stipend are provided.
+Tuition, health benefits, and a stipend are usually provided.
+Details of this support can vary, such as whether you may need to do additional teaching if grant support isn’t available in your later years of study.

 Why apply to a Biology PhD program?